danilop/SampleBatchProcessing/README.md

 * SendJobs.py - to upload files from a (local) directory to S3 and put "job" requests to process those files as messages in an SQS queue
 * GetJobs.py - to get "job" messages from an SQS queue and upload on S3 the outcome of the processing

-The setup leverages EC2 Auto Scaling to have a group of instances that is empty (i.e. no instance is running) when there are no "job" requests in the SQS queue and grows when there is the need.
+The setup leverages EC2 [Auto Scaling](http://aws.amazon.com/autoscaling/) to have a group of instances that is empty (i.e. no instance is running) when there are no "job" requests in the SQS queue and grows when there is the need.

 ## Tutorial

 ### Install AWS CLI

-Install using pip
+The new AWS Command Line Interface (CLI) tool is Python based, so you can install it using pip

     pip install awscli